Department:Oregon Institute of Marine Biology

 Special Instructions to Applicants

-The Oregon Institute of marine Biology (OIMB) is the University of Oregon's outpost at the edge of the Pacific Ocean.
-OIMB supports teaching, graduate training and research in marine biology.
-The OIMB currently includes 6 professors and their research groups, and 9 graduate students.
+The Oregon Institute of Marine Biology is the University of Oregon's outpost at the edge of the Pacific Ocean, and supports teaching, graduate training, and research in marine biology.
+The OIMB currently includes 6 professors and their research groups, graduate and undergraduate students, staff and employees.

 The University of Oregon is proud to offer a robust benefits package to eligible employees, including health insurance, retirement plans and paid time off.
 For more information about benefits, visit http://hr.uoregon.edu/careers/about-benefits.